The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: The ACM Lifelog Search Challenge Workshops

 \section{The ACM Lifelog Search Challenge Workshops}

 LSC~\cite{lsc2022,lsc2023,lsc2024} is an annual challenge that is part of the ACM International Conference on Multimedia Retrieval (ICMR).
-The challenge was first introduced in 2018 and has attracted more participants than any other lifelogging challenge.
-The focus of the LSC is to evaluate the performance of interactive lifelog search engines \textit{in real time}.
-Different systems compete with each other in a live environment, on-site or remotely; participants are given a set of queries and limited time to find the relevant images.
+The challenge was first introduced in 2018 and has attracted the highest participation among similar lifelogging challenges.
+The focus of the LSC is to evaluate the performance of interactive lifelog search engines \textit{synchronously}.
+Different systems compete with each other in a live environment (on-site or remote); participants are given a set of queries and a limited time to find the relevant images.

 Over the years, both the types of tasks and the size of the datasets used have evolved, making the competition increasingly challenging.

 LSC'18 started with a single type of task, \textbf{known-item search (KIS)}, where participants are given a textual query describing the content they need to find.
-The textual query, however, is not static; the organiser will provide an additional hint every 30 seconds (at 30, 60, 90, 120, and 150 seconds) to imitate a real-life scenario when someone gradually remembers more details over time.
-An example of LSC's KIS task can be seen in Table~\ref{tab:task_example}, and some images from the corresponding event in the dataset, which we refer to as ground truth, are shown in Figure~\ref{fig:groundtruth-example}.

-For each KIS task, the participants are given a time limit of five minutes to find the relevant images.
-To solve the task, each participating team has to find \textit{a single} relevant image for each KIS task and submit it to a host server~\cite{DRES}.
-The host server keeps track of time with a countdown clock and then assesses the submissions against the ground truth to evaluate their accuracy.
-In later years, further types of tasks were introduced, namely \textbf{Ad-hoc} and \textbf{Question Answering (QA)} tasks, which are described in Section~\ref{sec:tasks}.
+This query advances in stages to imitate gradual memory recall (see Section~\ref{sec:kis} and Table~\ref{tab:task_example}).
+Participants submit a single relevant image to the host server~\cite{DRES}, which manages the time limit and assesses accuracy against the ground truth.
+Some images from the corresponding event in the dataset, which we refer to as ground truth, are shown in Figure~\ref{fig:groundtruth-example}.
+In subsequent years, additional task types were introduced, specifically \textbf{Ad-hoc} and \textbf{Question Answering (QA)} tasks, which are described in Section~\ref{sec:tasks}.